marahsaadeh/UserDataFeatureAdvanceProject/README.md

 **"data" File:**
 - The source code for this feature is available in a file named "data."

+**Export and Deletion Management:**

+*Users can manage their data effectively with enhanced export and deletion options, tailoring the process to their preferences.*

+- **Data Export Options:**
+Users now have the flexibility to choose how they want to download their data directly from the program.
+The export process allows users to either download individual PDF files containing their user data or opt for a compressed file that includes all PDF files.

 **For New Users:**
 - Export IAM Data.
 - Export Posts.